 7. Read up on motorway signals

-The Highway Code section on the government website is a useful source of information for new drivers.
+The Highway Code section on the government website is a useful source of information and includes lots of tips for new drivers on motorways.
 The website explains that motorway signals are used to warn of a danger ahead such as an accident, fog, or road workers on the carriageway.